devgansahil111/Project-booksManagementGroupX/README.md

 #### POST /books
 - Create a book document from request body.
 Get userId in request body only.
 - Make sure the userId is a valid userId by checking the user exist in the users collection.
 - Return HTTP status 201 on a succesful book creation.
 Also return the book document.
-The response should be a JSON object like this
+The response should be a JSON object like this.
-- Create atleast 10 books for each user
+- Create atleast 10 books for each user.
-- Return HTTP status 400 for an invalid request with a response body like this
+- Return HTTP status 400 for an invalid request with a response body like this.
 #### GET /books
 - Returns all books in the collection that aren't deleted.
 Return only book _id, title, excerpt, userId, category, releasedAt, reviews field.
 Response example here
 - Return the HTTP status 200 if any documents are found.
 The response structure should be like this